spham395/08-C-Programming/02 Variables/06 Keywords.md

 ### International Organization for Standardization \(ISO\)

-Is an international standard-setting body composed of reps from various national standards organizations.
+ISO is an international standard-setting organization, composed of representatives from various national standards organizations.

 The first standard for C was published by ANSI.
 As of march 2000, ANSI adopted the C99 standard.
 ANSI C is supported by most of the widely used compilers.
 Most C code is written based on ANSI C.